 Dwelling in noetic light, O wise ones, accept the hymnody which we offer you, for the sake of the great debt we owe you.
-And we ask that remission of the penalty for our transgressions be given, through your supplications, unto us who honor you as is meet.
+And we ask that remission of the penalty for our transgressions be granted, through your supplications, unto us who honor you as is meet.

-In these latter days, O venerable sufferers, God set you as unshakable towers of your monastery, against the implacable foe; and made your most precious bones to be a stumbling-block for those opposed to Him, ever strengthening the Orthodox Faith, O glorious ones.
+In the latter days, O venerable sufferers, God set you forth as unshakable towers of your monastery, against the implacable foe; and He hath made your most precious bones to be a stumbling-block for those opposed to Him, ever strengthening the Orthodox Faith, O glorious ones.

-Still ye the tempests of the cruel barbarians which assail us, O most venerable ones; cause schisms within the Holy Church to cease; grant remission of transgressions unto those who hymn you; and preserve your monastery unharmed from every grievous circumstance.
+Still ye the tempest of the cruel barbarians which assaileth us, O most venerable ones; cause schisms within the Holy Church to cease; grant remission of transgressions unto those who hymn you; and preserve your monastery unharmed by every grievous circumstance.

-O Most High God - Father, Son and Spirit - O Trinity equal in honor: through the supplications of Thy venerable ones, preserve the sacred Monastery of Zographou from all adversaries, and grant unto Thy flock a peaceful state, unshakable and unbroken.
+O Most High God - Father, Son and Spirit - O Trinity equal in honor: by the supplications of Thy venerable ones, preserve the sacred Monastery of Zographou from all opposition, and grant unto Thy flock a peaceful state, unshakable and unbroken.

-Theotokion: Thou hast truly been shown to be the receptacle of the Spirit, O Lady; for in thy womb thou didst contain God, Whom neither heaven nor earth can in anywise contain.
+Theotokion: Thou hast truly been revealed to be a receptacle of the Spirit, O Lady; for in thy womb thou didst contain God, Whom neither heaven nor earth can in anywise contain.
 By thy supplications and those of the venerable ones, do thou move Him to take pity upon all of us who hymn thee.